-- 5.1.1 The pilot pressure regulator (located on the top-left side of the cabinet), enables the user to adjust blasting pressure to suit the application.
+- 5.1.1 The pilot pressure regulator, (located left of the view window) enables the user to adjust blasting pressure to suit the application.
 The suitable pressure for most purposes is about 80 psi.
 Lower pressures may be required on delicate substrates and will reduce media breakdown.
 Higher pressure may be required for difficult blasting jobs on durable substrates, but will increase media breakdown.
 Optimal production can only be achieved when pressure is carefully monitored. - 5.1.2 When blasting below 40 psi, first pressurize the blast machine at 40 psi and then turn the pressure to the required setting before blasting the part.
-If the initial pressure is below 40 psi, the pop-up valve may not seal. - 5.1.3 Pressure registers on the gauge only while blasting.
-While holding the nozzle securely, begin blasting and adjust air pressure at the pilot regulator. - 5.1.4 To adjust pressure, unlock the knob by pulling it out, as shown in Figure 18, and turn it clockwise to increase pressure or counterclockwise to decrease pressure.
+If the initial pressure is below 40 psi, the pop-up valve may not seal.

+5.1.3 Pressure registers on the gauge only while blasting.
+To adjust pressure, begin blasting and hold the nozzle securely with the right hand.
+Use the left hand to unlock the knob by pulling it out, as shown in Figure 22, when viewed from the knob end, turn it clockwise to increase pressure or counterclockwise to decrease pressure.
 Once operating pressure is set, push the knob in to lock it and maintain the setting.
+NOTE: The operator may find it easier to adjust pressure if the knob is unlocked before blasting and when pressure is set, stop blasting to lock the knob.

-5.2 Media Metering (media flow) - Figure 19
+5.2 Media Metering (media flow) - Figure 23

-These instructions and the illustration in Figure 19 are for a standard cabinet with GritWizard Metering Valve.
+These instructions and the illustration in Figure 23 are for a standard cabinet with GritWizard Metering Valve.
 Optional metering valves may function differently, but the process is similar.

 Refer to the metering valve operations manual for the operation of the valve provided.

 - 5.2.1 Optimum abrasive flow depends on the type and size of abrasive and blasting pressure, and can best be determined by experience.
 Use as little abrasive as possible while maintaining the maximum cleaning rate.
-The air-abrasive mixture should be mainly air.
+The airabrasive mixture should be mainly air.
 As a rule, the stream of abrasive coming out of the nozzle should barely discolor the air when seen against a contrasting background. - 5.2.2 The valve is closed when the knob is fully clockwise.
-Increase abrasive flow by turning the knob counterclockwise and decrease abrasive flow by turning the knob clockwise, as shown in Figure 19.
+Increase abrasive flow by turning the knob counterclockwise and decrease abrasive flow by turning the knob clockwise, as shown in Figure 23.
 Begin with the knob set two turns from fully closed.
 Increase flow by turning the knob no more than 1/4 turn counterclockwise.
 Allow 10 to 15 seconds for the flow to stabilize before readjusting.
 Continue adjusting as described until the correct flow is attained. - 5.2.3 The indicator label behind the knob shows how far the metering valve is open.
 When the knob is turned in or out it moves over the label, allowing the operator to reset the valve to the same position when abrasive flow is temporarily changed.

-5.3 Reclaimer Static Pressure
+5.3 Reclaimer Static Pressure (dust-collector outlet damper)